-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 - the transaction must have occurred when the company was insolvent; and

-- the creditor must have had reasonable grounds to suspect the company was insolvent.
+- the creditor must have had reasonable grounds to suspect that the company was insolvent.

-- Unfair loan (Section 588FD): A lender may be liable for damages if it provides an unfair loan where the interest and/or charges on the loan is extortionate balanced with the lender's risk, value of security, terms, repayment mechanics and the amount.
+- Unfair loan (Section 588FD): A lender may be liable for damages if it provides an unfair loan where the interest and/or charges on the loan are extortionate balanced with the lender's risk, value of security, terms, repayment mechanics and the amount.

 - Creditor defeating disposition (Section 588FDB): Liability may arise where: